preetipannu7/Newsletter_2024/Content/ECE/ECE.md

 ![Database automation Workshop](Images/a.jpg)

-- This event was organized on 22nd September 2023.The expert lecture was given by Dr. MehtabSingh(Top 1% Researcher in Optical Communication).
-Sir educated about his detailed knowledge in the topic.
-He was very cooperative and answered many questions of the listeners.
-His detailed knowledge in the given topic was extremely helpful to the listeners event was organized on 17th May 2023.The expert lecture was given by IETE Student’s Forum Immediate Past President Prof. P. Prabhakar.
+- This event was organized on 17th May 2023.The expert lecture was given by IETE Student’s Forum Immediate Past President Prof. P. Prabhakar.
 Sir educated us about his detailed knowledge about the Emerging Technologies.
-The listeners also asked any questions they had and discussed about the new possibilities in the technology area.
+The listeners also asked any questions they had and discussed about the new possibilities in the technology area..
 -----------------------------------------
 ### Expert Talk on Wireless Communication